sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

 disengaged and the cards are on the shuttle which is above the top shelf.

-On they way down the shuttle deposits the cards on the top shelf and passes between the forks.
+On the way down the shuttle deposits the cards on the top shelf and passes between the forks.
 Once the shuttle hits the bottom, the [TBD] mechanism disengages from the shuttle and begins turning the rollers again.
 As each card passes by, move the ramp up or down to direct the